 Strange swimming pattern

-Stressed betta will not show normal swimming behavior and will show strange swimming patterns.
+Stressed betta will not show normal swimming behaviour and will show strange swimming patterns.

 You will notice your betta fish swimming strangely at the surface, rubbing against the surface, swimming against decors and rocks, and hitting the aquarium wall.